iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Upgrade Notice ==

+= 2.3.1 =
+WARNING!
+THIS IS AN EXPERIMENTAL UPDATE!
+If you encounter an error with this version, please inform me as soon as possib$

 = 2.3.0 =
 Captions and links introduced!
 Gain of performance expected thanks to minified scripts and styles